ParallGames/Vetris/README.md

 # Vetris
 A new genre of Tetris game
 ## Controls:
-- Arrows to turn shape
+- Up arrow to turn shape
+- Left and right arrows to move
+- Down arrow to fall faster
 - Space to let the shape fall
+- Shift to move faster
 - Enter to use tiny shape
 - P to pause
 - C to change color